VenkatTechnologist/VenkatTechnologist/README.md

 I'm looking for opportunities to collaborate on Github Actions, Software Security, Software Performance, Python, Prolog, and generative AI projects.

-You can reach me by sending a message here at Github, or email me at venkat.technologist@gmail.com.
-It would be great to hear from you.
+You can reach me by sending a message at LinkedIn (https://linkedin.com/in/venkatramakrishnan), or email me at venkat.technologist@gmail.com.

 ✨ Fun Fact ✨ Did you know that I am an author?
 You can find my short stories collection in Amazon
 here: https://www.amazon.com/dp/B0CGKQ1Q2M/